-69 As used in the bill, a TANF-eligible child is a child eligible for services under Title IV-A of the Social Security Act, whose family income does not exceed 185% of the federal poverty line at application.
+95 As used in the bill, a TANF-eligible child is a child who is at least three years of age but not of compulsory school age or enrolled in kindergarten, is eligible for services under Title IV-A of the Social Security Act, and whose family income does not exceed 185% of the federal poverty line at application.
 If the family income of a child receiving early learning services under the early learning initiative subsequently exceeds 195% of the federal poverty line, the child ceases to be eligible for an early learning program.

-70 Title IV-A services cannot include "cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses)."
+96 Title IV-A services cannot include "cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses)."
 Title IV-A services, however, may include: